Manual babbling: Comparisons to vocal babbling

 Differences in the vocal behavior of deaf and hearing children do not appear in the first 3 stages of vocal development: the phonation stage (0-1 month), the GOO stage (2–3 months), and the expansion stage (4–6 months).
 The most significant differences begin to appear in the reduplicative babbling stage (7–10 months), during which a hearing infant will begin producing marginal babbling and canonical babbling (repetitive consonant-vowel syllables).
 Deaf infants, like hearing infants, will begin producing marginal babbling, but they will rarely proceed to canonical babbling.
 During the typical reduplicative babbling stage, the vocal activity of deaf children decreases dramatically.
 This decrease in vocal activity indicates that a lack of auditory feedback significantly inhibits deaf children’s vocal development (Chamberlain, 1999).
-It is important to note that while it has been determined that auditory feedback is crucial to the development and self-monitoring of spoken language, the role of visual feedback in the development of signed language has yet to be explored (Cutler, 2017).
+While it has been determined that auditory feedback is crucial to the development and self-monitoring of spoken language, the role of visual feedback in the development of signed language has yet to be explored (Cutler, 2017).

 Furthermore, there is evidence that manual babbling resembles the vocal babbling of hearing children and allows for further communication through sign.
 As the deaf infant develops, the cyclical nature of their manual babbling increases, leading to the production of different hand shapes used in sign language, such the 5 hand, C hand, and S hand.
 These hand shapes become more significant if a caretaker receives the infant’s babbling and reinforces it using child-directed signing (i.e. sign motherese).
 Child-directed signing is similar to vocal motherese (aka "baby-talk").
 A caretaker’s reinforcement will convey to a deaf child that they are producing sign speech in a way that is analogous to that of hearing parents and infants learning spoken language.

 Pettito and Marentette found that for a child learning sign language, they may produce their first sign around 8 to 10 months old while hearing children typically produce their first words around 12 to 13 months old.
 Despite this slight difference in the onset of language, very few differences have been found in the acquisition of vocabulary and language between deaf and hearing children.
 Both hearing and deaf children produce babbles in rhythmic, temporally oscillating bundles that are syllabically organized and share phonological properties with fluent adults.
 In fact, manual babbling is “characterized by identical timing, patterning, structure, and use” as that of vocal babbling (Chamberlain, 1999, pg.
 18).